sharkdp/trigger/README.md

 ### Markdown to PDF

 Convert a Markdown document to PDF every time it is changed.
-Combine this with an auto-reloading PDF-viewer (e.g. okular) to get a live preview.
+Combine this with an auto-reloading PDF-viewer (e.g. okular) to get a live preview:

 ``` bash
 trigger 'pandoc #1 -t latex -o README.pdf' README.md